deanwampler/JustEnoughScalaForSpark/README.md

 [Dean Wampler, Ph.D.](mailto:deanwampler@gmail.com) and [Chaoran Yu](https://github.com/yuchaoran2011)<br/>
 [Lightbend, Inc.](http://lightbend.com)

+> **NEW:** François Sarradin (@fsarradin) and colleagues translated this tutorial to French.
+You can find it [here](https://github.com/univalence/CeQuilFautDeScalaPourSpark).

-> **NEW:** This tutorial now uses a Docker image with Jupyter and Spark, for a much more robust, easy to use, and "industry standard" experience.
+This tutorial now uses a Docker image with Jupyter and Spark, for a much more robust, easy to use, and "industry standard" experience.

 This tutorial covers the most important features and idioms of [Scala](http://scala-lang.org/) you need to use [Apache Spark's](http://spark.apache.org/) Scala APIs.
 Because Spark is written in Scala, Spark is driving interest in Scala, especially for _data engineers_. _Data scientists_ sometimes use Scala, but most use Python or R.